Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Background of Image Scaling

-Quiring et al.~\cite{scaling2020} interpret scaling as a convolution between the source image $S$ and a fixed linear kernel $k$ determined by the scaling algorithm\footnote{Precisely, this is a cross-correlation.
-But we will use the term convolution for simplicity and to stay consistent with most of the ML literature \cite{convolution-arithmetic}.}.
-They represent the scaling function as:
+\textbf{Convolution.} \citet{scaling2020} interpret scaling as a convolution\footnote{More precisely, this should be cross-correlation~\cite{convolution-arithmetic}.
+But we will use the term convolution for consistency.} between the source image $X$ and a fixed linear kernel $\Kernel$ determined by the scaling algorithm:

 where $\star$ denotes the 2D convolution with proper padding and stride size to match the desired output shape.